-Dr. Sahel aims to treat rare genetic disorders and common causes of blindness, such as glaucoma and age-related macular degeneration.
+The Department of Ophthalmology at the UPMC Vision Institute treats rare genetic disorders.
 The most promising treatments revolve around three strategies: cameras and processors that gather and translate light for the brain, genetic therapies that aim to improve some cells’ ability to sense and process light, and stem-cell treatments to grow new photoreceptor cells.

-One of Dr. Sahel’s camera devices, known as artificial retinas, to treat visual impairment caused by the rare genetic condition, retinitis pigmentosa, was granted limited approval by the FDA.
+One of the camera devices (known as artificial retinas) to treat visual impairment caused by retinitis pigmentosa from José-Alain Sahel, MD, Distinguished Professor and Chairman and Founder of the UPMC Vision Institute, was granted limited approval by the FDA.
 The device uses a camera to gather light, and a video processing unit converts the light into electronic data that is transmitted wirelessly to an artificial retina implanted at the back of the eye, which interprets it for the brain, according to an FDA news release.

-Dr. Sahel also had an optogenetics breakthrough that allowed a man to see after 40 years of total blindness.
+In optogenetics, Dr. Sahel made a breakthrough that allowed a man to see after 40 years of total blindness.
 Read more about it in our Fall 2021 Sight + Sound Newsletter.

 For the latest news on groundbreaking research on Inherited Retinal Degenerative Diseases, visit our Retinal Regeneration blog and subscribe to EEF’s Monthly Newsletter.